Automated Partition Creation Workflows

 key: connection-string

-Shows how to containerize and schedule partition rotation as a cloud-native background job with strict retry logic.
+Shows how to containerize and schedule partition rotation as a cloud-native background job with strict concurrency and deadline controls.

 for boundary in partition_map: